kanitsharma/elvish/readme.md

 ## Basic Example

-The logic of every Elf program will break up into three cleanly separated parts:
+The logic of every Elvish program will break up into three cleanly separated parts:

 - Model — the state of your application
 - Update — a way to update your state